Enjoy4Game — Game Guides for Steam Releases

 Planning illustration for food and crop flow.
 Use survivors and blessings to solve the problem you actually have: gathering speed, defense, food pressure, crafting bottlenecks, or safer exploration.

 Survivors should reduce the chores that slow your settlement down.
 If you are always short on basic materials, assign help around gathering and production.
 If nights feel dangerous, use layout and roles to improve defense before exploring farther.
-God blessings should be treated as flexible support until players verify final balance, strongest combinations, and late-game builds.
+God blessings should be treated as flexible support until late-game balance and stronger build routes settle.

 Official Video Reference